 The Tithe Multi Academy Trust comprises of Earlsmead Primary school, a mixed 4 to 11 school with a specialist SEN unit and Rooks Heath College which is a mixed 11 to 18 multicultural comprehensive in the London Borough of Harrow.
+This policy is formulated by the Designated Lead Person for Safeguarding (DSL) and the Chair of Governors group.

-This policy is formulated by the Finance Manager and the Deputy Headteacher, who is the Educational Visits Coordinator at Rooks Heath, in consultation with Earlsmead Primary School's Headteacher and is monitored by other members of the College Journeys Working Group at Rooks Heath, along with the School Journeys Working Group at Earlsmead.
+This policy is formulated by the Associate Headteacher, who is the Educational Visits Coordinator at Rooks Heath, in consultation with Earlsmead Primary School's Headteacher and is monitored by other members of the College Journeys Working Group at Rooks Heath, along with the School Journeys Working Group at Earlsmead.
 The policy is subject to annual review and approval by the Governing Body and Board of Trustees.
 It is part of the collection of policies for safeguarding.